Corporate Events: Does Bigger Actually Mean Better?

 “The very definition of ‘bigger’ is completely relative to the nature of your business.”

 When your business model thrives on one-on-one connections – especially with high-level executives – a larger, broader list of attendees can be counterproductive.
 Companies may have more success with a smaller, more exclusive conference, potentially using a relatively high attendance fee and selective invitations to ensure that only serious prospects make the trip.
 For example, Cyber Reason launched DEEP in 2018, consciously keeping the event at only 300 attendees that were hyper-focused on industry experts within the security field.

 These small gatherings can even reach an audience beyond the walls of the venue, using the streaming-focused model described above.
-Executives’ short presentations can become valuable on-demand marketing collateral, having already reached a hand-picked audience in person.
+Executives’ short presentations can be valuable on-demand marketing collateral, having already reached a hand-picked audience in person.

 When your organization’s branding and business model thrives on a large scale, however, large events remain a viable option.
 A company hoping to make an impact on a huge group of professionals or debut a new product with wide appeal may thrive among the flash of a big convention center.
 That said, if your business decides to go big, it mustn’t lose sight of the need for meticulous planning and high production values.
-Technical or organizational failures will still be felt at a large venue.
+Technical or logistical failures will still be felt at a large venue.